Rameshk84/INX-Feature-Employee-Dashboard-Power-BI-/README.md

 Project using Power BI**
 Created Interactive Dashboard & Analyze core underlying causes of poor employee performance

-1. Business Questions (KPIs)-----
+**Business Questions 🧠(KPIs)** <br>
-•	Does educational level responsible for the attrition of employees?
+1. Does educational level responsible for the attrition of employees?
-•	Which age group of employees has the maximum attrition?
+2. Which age group of employees has the maximum attrition?
-•	Are the employees unsatisfied with the specific job role?
+3. Are the employees unsatisfied with the specific job role?
-•	Which top 5 job role indicates the maximum attrition of employees?
+4. Which top 5 job role indicates the maximum attrition of employees?
-•	Does a highly experienced person responsible for leaving the company?
+5. Does a highly experienced person responsible for leaving the company?
-•	How does the % salary hike play a crucial role in the increase in attrition of the employee?
+6. How does the % salary hike play a crucial role in the increase in attrition of the employee?

 Dataset used-----
 •	_Employee Performance Data

-** Tools I used **
+** Tools I used 🛠**
 1. Excel Basic cleaning the data
 2. and preprocessing
 3. power bi